South Korea Bucket List – the complete list of things worth doing

 If you prefer to explore the tea plantations on the hills north of Yeosu, a day trip to Boseong from Busan should be considered.

-You can rent a car and drive there by yourself, or you can book an organized tour and forget about having to think about itineraries, schedules, maps, and so on.
-A tour will take you through the tea plantations in Boseong, but you will also get to see the Suncheon Bay Wetland Reserve.
+You can rent a car and drive there by yourself, or you can book an organized tour and forget about having to think about itineraries, schedules, maps, etc.

 Take the Blue Line Train